“UK businesses could save £23 billion per year by improving the way they use resources and interact with their business premises.”

 Considerable savings are available to you if you take advantage of ‘Free Cooling.’
 The following videos demonstrate what ‘Free Cooling’ is, how it works and how it can save your organisation money whilst minimising energy consumption.

-This first video covers how free cooling can help reduce the cost of running data centres.
+This first video covers how free cooling can help reduce the cost of running data centres and server rooms.

 Up to 80% of air conditioning costs can be achieved through reduced compressor operation.